 The first floor has a “Parent Room” with a sink, changing table and comfortable chair.

 We have many of the same popular books you will find in the general collection in large print.
 Large print books can be found in a special shelf near the lobby.

 Read or listen to eBooks, Audiobooks and Magazines on your audio-enabled device or computer.
 You can access these through our Overdrive collection and discover them in the Library Catalog or at FPL’s Overdrive site.
 Overdrive and the Libby app for Apple and Android devices are customizable for people with low vision and provide digital text for assistive reading programs on your device.
 Download the apps here.

 We maintain a collection of books on CD but will be transitioning this collection to downloadable audiobooks over the next few years.
 Books on CD are located on the main floor in the media collection for fiction titles.
 Non-fiction titles are located on the upper level in the media collection.

 Our patron computers run on the Windows operating system and we allow the user to customize many features of the computer during use.
 Upon reboot, any custom settings are restored to the former default state.
 When using library computers, people with disabilities are able to customize font size, screen color, mouse controls and other accessibility features.

-The Library will provide ASL translation through outside contractors upon request for selected programs.
-We generally require two weeks’ notice before a program in order to secure a translator.
+The Library will provide ASL interpretation through outside contractors upon request for selected programs.
+We generally require two weeks’ notice before a program in order to secure an interpreter.
 Contact us to inquire about or request this service.